marcshiker/hipchatroomnotifier/README.md

 HipChat Room Notifier Console App
 -----------------------------------

-All command line parameters are required in this order:
+All command line parameters are required in the following order:

-1 AuthToken
+* AuthToken
-2 RoomName
+* RoomName
-3 Color
+* Color
-4 Format
+* Format
-5 Notify
+* Notify
-6 Message
+* Message

 For example: